-NOTICE: Do not splice the high-voltage system.
-Voltage in the system is in the range of 216 to 397 volts.
+NOTICE: Do not backprobe or splice into the high-voltage system.
+Voltage in the system is 275 volts DC.
 Damage may occur to equipment added to the system.

 The high-voltage system has a floating ground.
 When the engine is operating or the vehicle is moving, the high-voltage generator begins to generate high voltage, AC electricity.
 High-voltage AC electricity can be consumed or generated by the motor generator, the traction motor or a combination of both motors.
-Excess high-voltage current is converted from high-voltage AC to high-voltage DC electrical power inside the motor generator unit and transmitted through the high-voltage cables.
+Excess high-voltage current is converted from high-voltage AC to high-voltage DC electrical power inside the motor generator unit and transmitted through the high-voltage (orange) cables.
 The high-voltage DC electrical power is converted to low-voltage DC electrical power through the DC/DC converter.
 This low-voltage DC electrical power is then supplied to the 12-volt battery through the low-voltage battery cables.